escolmebartlebooth/mlnd-capstone/README.md

 + engineered_producto_tabla.csv (an engineered version of product which extracts a shortened name, weight, pieces and supplier code)

 The folder structure is:
-home/
++-- home/
-	/data
+|	+-- /data
-	/code
+|	+-- /code

+Some of the notebooks below create new files and place them into /data

 The project's notebooks can be run independently of each other - except those reliant on train.csv and engineered_train.csv - but a suggested order would be:

 + explore_agency (examines the town_state lookup)
 + explore_product (examines the product look up and creates the engineered version of the file)
 + explore_client (examines the client look up and creates the engineered version of the file)
-+ explore_train (analysis of the training data file - please note that various elements of this notebook can take up to 20 mins to run)
++ explore_train (analysis of the training data file - please note that various elements of this notebook can take up to 20 mins to run and that the train file needs to be downloaded first)
 + engineer_smaller_train_file (takes the large train file and creates a smaller version)
 + engineer_features (with the smaller train file, adds lookup features, creates lagged sales data, encodes categorical data)
-+ create_model (initial training, testing then tuning of model - please note that the tuning element of modelling with gridSearch takes about 3 hours)
++ create_model (initial training, testing then tuning of model - please note that the tuning element of modelling with gridSearch takes about 3 hours and that the notebook relies on the output of engineer_features)

 ### Missing Data Files
 The train.csv file is too large to upload.
 It can be downloaded from Kaggle at: https://www.kaggle.com/c/grupo-bimbo-inventory-demand/data